-This chapter describes the potential migration pathways and mechanisms for transport of chemical substances found in surface and subsurface soils and groundwater at Load Line 2.
+This chapter describes the potential migration pathways and mechanisms for transport of chemical substances found in surface and subsurface soils and groundwater at Load Line 3.
 Computer-based contaminant fate and transport analyses were performed to predict the rate of contaminant migration in the identified primary transport media and to project likely future contaminant concentrations at receptor locations through these media.
 The ultimate objectives of these analyses are to evaluate potential future impacts to human health and the environment and to provide a basis for evaluating the effectiveness of the future remedial alternatives.

-Fate and transport modeling was used to simulate vertical transport of contaminants from a principal source area containing maximum observed contaminants in soil to groundwater, as well as horizontal transport within the groundwater system from the source area to receptor locations.
+Fate and transport modeling was used to simulate vertical transport of contaminants from a principal source area containing maximum observed contaminants in soil to groundwater, as well as horizontal transport within the groundwater system from source areas to receptor locations.
 A summary of the principles of contaminant fate and transport is presented in this chapter, along with the results of modeling activities.
-Section 5.2 describes the physical and chemical properties of the SRCs (including metals, organic compounds, and explosives found at Load Line 2).
-Section 5.3 presents a conceptual model for contaminant fate and transport at Load Line 2 that considers site topography, hydrogeology, contaminant sources, and release mechanisms through the transport media.
-Section 5.4 presents a soil leachability analysis to identify contaminant migration contaminants of potential concern (CMCOPCs).
+Section 5.2 describes the physical and chemical properties of the SRCs (including metals, organic compounds, and explosives) found at Load Line 3.
+Section 5.3 presents a conceptual model for contaminant fate and transport at Load Line 3 that considers site topography, hydrogeology, contaminant sources, and release mechanisms through the transport media.
+Section 5.4 presents a soil leachability analysis to identify CMCOPCs.
 Sections 5.5 describes the fate and transport modeling.
 The summary and conclusions of the fate and transport analyses are presented in Section 5.6.